On the deformation theory of $\mathbb{E}_\infty$-coalgebras: Coalgebras

-where $1_{\cl{C}}$ denotes the tensor unit of $\cl{C}$.
-Note that, in general, there is no way to describe $\rm{cCAlg}_{\cl{C}}$ as a category of algebras in some suitable category $\cl{D}$.
-Thus, coalgebras behave very differently from algebras, although they are still ``well behaved'' in many ways.
-For once, Proposition~\ref{calg} immediately yields that for a symmetric monoidal $\infty$-category $(\cl{C}, \otimes)$ we have: \begin{enumerate} \item The forgetful functor $U:\rm{cCAlg}(\cl{C}) \to \cl{C}$ is conservative and commutes with colimits. \item The product of two coalgebras $R,S \in \rm{cCAlg}(\cl{C})$ is given by $R \otimes S$. \end{enumerate} However, we cannot deduce presentability this way since the opposite of a presentable category is almost never presentable. \end{remark}
+where $1_{\cl{C}}$ denotes the unit of $\cl{C}$.
+Note that, in general, there is no way to describe $\rm{cCAlg}(\cl{C})$ as a category of algebras in some suitable category $\cl{D}$.
+Nonetheless, Proposition~\ref{calg} immediately implies the following: \begin{enumerate} \item The forgetful functor $U:\rm{cCAlg}(\cl{C}) \to \cl{C}$ is conservative and commutes with colimits. \item The product of two coalgebras $R,S \in \rm{cCAlg}(\cl{C})$ is given by $R \otimes S$. \end{enumerate} However, we cannot deduce presentability this way since the opposite of a presentable category is almost never presentable. \end{remark}